project-planton/grafana-kubernetes-pulumi-module/README.md

-# grafana-kubernetes-pulumi-module
+# Deploy Grafana on Kubernetes

-Pulumi Module to Deploy "Grafana on Kubernetes" w/ Planton Cloud
+This is a Planton Cloud Pulumi Module to deploy Grafana on Kubernetes.